When I open my eyes, Robby is sitting opposite me in the window.

 “Not much, but she was kinda upset you weren’t here.”

 “I guess it’s too late to call back.”
-It was past midnight.
+It’s past midnight.

 “She’s probably pregnant.
 No big deal.”